-Chassis with gross vehicle weight ratings of 20500 pounds (9299 kilograms), 22000 pounds (9979 kilograms), 24000 pounds (10886 kilograms) and 26000 pounds (11793 kilograms) are equipped with Hydromax Brake Booster Systems and must use Motorcraft DOT 5.1 Motor Vehicle Brake Fluid or equivalent meeting Ford Specification ESD-M6C57-A. See Capacities and Specifications (page 133).
+Chassis with gross vehicle weight ratings of 20500 pounds (9299 kilograms), 22000 pounds (9979 kilograms), 24000 pounds (10886 kilograms) and 26000 pounds (11793 kilograms) come with Hydromax Brake Booster Systems.
+Use Motorcraft DOT 5.1 Motor Vehicle Brake Fluid or equivalent meeting Specification WSS-M6C65-A3.
+See Capacities and Specifications (page 156).

-Add fluid up to the bottom of the rings located at the top of the reservoir.
+Add fluid up to the bottom of the rings at the top of the reservoir.
 Do not fill above this line.

-- Use only DOT 5.1 brake fluid that is certified to meet Ford specifications. - A clear gel-like substance in the hydraulic brake master cylinder reservoir may appear on some vehicles.
+- Use only DOT 5.1 brake fluid certified to meet our specifications. - A clear gel-like substance in the hydraulic brake master cylinder reservoir could appear on some vehicles.
 This substance is a silicone base lubricant used during assembly of the master cylinder.
-It will float on top of the brake hydraulic fluid in the master cylinder.
+It floats on top of the brake hydraulic fluid in the master cylinder.
 This condition is normal and in no way affects the operation of the brake system.
-It does not require any service. - Brake system fluid should be replaced on a regular basis to maintain optimum braking performance, especially under heavy-duty driving conditions such as frequent steep grades or heavy towing loads.
-See Scheduled Maintenance (page 140).
+It does not require any service. - Replace brake system fluid on a regular basis to maintain optimum braking performance, especially under heavy-duty driving conditions such as frequent steep slopes or heavy towing loads.
+See Scheduled Maintenance (page 166).